 “For the first three months we tried to bulk up, and I ate about 7,000 calories a day,” Skarsgård told Muscle & Fitness in 2016. “[Lygdbäck] gave me these Tupperware boxes of food with cold steak or chicken and potatoes.
 I was constantly eating, constantly full.
 It was tough.
 I would get up in the middle of the night and have some protein and potatoes.”

-Workouts consisted of the bodybuilding basics for 6-12 reps, at least four weight-training workouts weekly, and additional workouts for abs and core every other day consisting of planks, mountain climbers, and leg raises for rectus abs and cable wood choppers, Russian twists, and side planks for obliques.
+Alexander Skarsgård’s workouts consisted of the bodybuilding basics for 6-12 reps, at least four weight-training workouts weekly, and additional workouts for abs and core every other day consisting of planks, mountain climbers, and leg raises for rectus abdominals (front, six-pack abs) and cable wood choppers, Russian twists, and side planks for obliques (side abs).
 He also did yoga, 10-minute sprints, and five three-minute circuits of bear crawls, frog jumps, chin-ups, hand walking, and movement drills.

 Note: Rear delts (cable face pulls: 4 x 15 reps) and medial delts (dumbbell side laterals: 4 x 15 reps) are worked at the end of his back routine.